Toner Cartridge Recycling: Tips On What To Do With Your Empty Printer Cartridges 🖨️

 The harmful environmental factors of ink cartridges can be felt since they are manufactured.
 When you produce a new laser cartridge, you consume more than three quarts of oil.
 For inkjet cartridges, you require about three ounces of oil.

 Additionally, it takes so long for cartridges to decompose.
 Some suggest that it takes about 1,000 years for it to fully decompose in a landfill site.
-This gives you a view of how damaging these cartridges are for the environment.
+This gives you a view of how damaging these cartridges are to the environment.

-One more damaging effect of cartridges, again stated by the Energy Central, is the toner being classified as a potential carcinogenic by the International Agency for Research on Cancer.
+One more damaging effect of cartridges, again stated by Energy Central, is the toner being classified as a potential carcinogenic by the International Agency for Research on Cancer.
 If you do not know what carcinogenic means; it means that it can cause cancer.
 So trust me when I say that you are better off recycling your discarded toner cartridges instead of throwing them into a landfill.